sleepjie/Valanar/Valanar Superdocument.md

 Over time, internal divisions emerged, particularly between Nashandra, who advocated aggressive tactics against the Orcs, and Tairon Silverbark, who preferred a more cautious approach.
 Nashandra's insistence on military confrontation over diplomacy, despite the risks it posed to their society, led to increasing racial tensions.
 This discord eventually escalated into a civil war, pitting the Enadriel against the Ende'hel, and culminating in the exile of the Enadriel from the lands.

 The unification of their ancient enemies, the Orcs and Giants, forced the Ende'hel to flee their homeland.
 Led by Lord Tairon, they embarked on a perilous journey across the Krallen Ocean to the Draymond Empire, losing much of their number to the sea.
 Displaced from their homeland, they faced initial apprehension from the Human population, but eventually found refuge, exchanging their knowledge and cultural heritage for citizenship and a new home.
 This political alliance and ultimate integration of the Ende’hel into wider society marked the beginning of a significant cultural renaissance in Valanar, influencing various fields of study and leading to advancements in both magic and conventional knowledge.
 This integration, while preserving some elements of their isolationist heritage, signified a new phase of cultural exchange and intellectual contribution, particularly in the realms of both science and theology.
 ##### Society

 ##### Geography
 ### Enadriel
 ##### Physical Traits
-Often tall with slender facial features and sharp complexions.
-Their skin ranges from deep ebony to ashen grey depending on whether they are native to the Worldcaves or the surface and their eyes are always pale or milky white as their eyesight is far poorer than other races, leading to the common misconception that they are blind; while their vision is indeed limited to blurred shapes and colours, they make up for this with an extremely heightened sense of spatial awareness and an eidetic memory.
+The Enadriel, often referred to as Dark Elves, are typically tall with slender yet well-defined facial features, sharp cheekbones, and angular complexions.
+Their skin tones range from a deep ebony hue to shades of ashen grey, depending on whether they are native to the dark recesses of the Worldcaves or more accustomed to surface life.

+Their eyesight is significantly poorer than that of other races and as a result their pupils are almost always milky white; a unique trait which often leads others to mistakenly assume they are blind, though in truth while their vision is indeed limited to blurry shapes and muted colours, they compensate by possessing an extraordinarily heightened sense of spatial awareness and a powerful eidetic memory.
+These adaptations allow them to navigate the complex, dark environments with uncanny precision and to retain intricate details in their memory - traits which have allowed them to thrive as the apex predators of the Worldcaves for thousands of years.

+Living in the labyrinthine depths of the Worldcaves has sharpened the Enadriel’s proprioception—their internal sense of balance, position, and spatial orientation.
+They have an acute awareness of their physical positioning, adjusting reflexively to any change in terrain or movement; this sensitivity allows them to move with confidence through the darkest, most precarious environments, from treacherous cave systems to narrow cliff ledges.
+Even with their limited eyesight, Enadriel can "feel" the presence of walls, ledges, or shifting ground through subtle changes in air pressure and vibrations underfoot, a kind of sensory intuition that allows them to navigate as if they could see.
+This skill is so ingrained that many Enadriel prefer environments others might find disorienting, giving them a natural advantage in places where heightened sensory awareness is key.
 ##### Heritage & History
-The Enadriel, like their Ende’hel kin, originate from The Fane after their Serenadriel ancestors migrated from the mythical continent of Zirael during the Great Exodus.

-For many centuries, the Enadriel had a complex spiritual relationship with the serpentine beings of the Worldcaves, particularly with the Twin Serpents, Ilya and Svasna.
-This bond had significant religious and cultural implications for the Enadriel, often leading to internal conflicts due to the enduring influence of Seradriel over their populace; an influence which Queen Nashandra was quick to suppress.
+The Enadriel, like their Ende’hel kin, trace their origins to The Fane, the consecrated homeland gifted to the Seren'el by Seradriel during the Age of Mist.
+Once a unified race, the Seren'el thrived in this sacred land, building societies deeply influenced by their divine creator.
+However, the seeds of division were sown as differing ideologies and external threats began to fracture their unity, culminating in the Enadriel's exile and transformation into the people they are known as today.

+The Serenadriel, one of the two original branches of Seradriel’s first children, were revered among the Seren'el for their longevity, wisdom, and their unparalleled connection to their creator.
+Alongside their kin, the Serende’hel, they guided and nurtured the younger generations of Elves in The Fane, shaping the early foundations of their society.
+Their lifespans stretched over millennia, granting them an almost mythic status among their Ende’hel and Enadriel progeny, who viewed their firstborn ancestors as living embodiments of Seradriel’s divine will.

+Within this exalted lineage arose Nashandra, a Serenadriel whose influence and ambition would redefine her people’s destiny.
+Unlike many of her kin who adhered to Seradriel’s teachings of balance and stewardship, Nashandra believed the world demanded strength and decisive action.
+Her long life afforded her a perspective that transcended generations and she viewed the Serende’hel’s cautious diplomacy as naïve and their reliance on manipulation as a betrayal of Seradriel’s ideals.

 ##### Society
 An Enadriel's upbringing is often marked by a rigorous and disciplined approach, emphasising martial prowess and strategy from a young age.
 Their education system, involving extensive training and boarding schools, reflects the society's value on preparedness and strength.

+For many centuries, the Enadriel had a complex spiritual relationship with the serpentine beings of the Worldcaves, particularly with the Twin Serpents, Ilya and Svasna.
+This bond had significant religious and cultural implications for the Enadriel, often leading to internal conflicts due to the enduring influence of Seradriel over their populace; an influence which Queen Nashandra was quick to suppress.
 ##### Geography
 The Enadriel, akin to Dark Elves, have a history deeply intertwined with the Worldcaves, an environment that has profoundly shaped their abilities and culture.